 Without reconciling dental claims approved to claims paid, the Commission has not verified what the Plan owes for approved dental claims.
-As a result, the Commission cannot prepare adequate interim financial reports and year-end financial statements-see recommendations in Section 4.2.
+As a result, the Commission cannot prepare adequate interim financial reports and year-end financial statements-see Section 4.2 for related recommendation.